 What Are Endocannabinoids?

 Endocannabinoids are chemical messengers.
 The word endocannabinoid means “cannabinoid produced inside”; it refers to cannabinoids that are produced inside our bodies.
-Endocannabinoids are signalling molecules used by almost all of our cells.
+Endocannabinoids are signaling molecules used by almost all of our cells.
 Chemical signals are released by one cell in order to produce some effect in a nearby cell, like when you use a remote control to turn on the TV.

-Every chemical signal has a predictable and consistent effect depending on cell-type and chemical environment, just like the power button on your remote turns the TV on, but doesn’t affect the volume or the menu because there are different buttons – neurotransmitters – for those actions.
+Every chemical signal has a predictable and consistent effect depending on cell type and chemical environment, just like the power button on your remote turns the TV on but doesn’t affect the volume or the menu because there are different buttons – neurotransmitters – for those actions.
 Hormones like estrogen, and neurotransmitters such as dopamine and serotonin, are all common examples of chemical signals or messengers.

 To think of this relationship, imagine a teacher giving information to her students.
 If she’s going too fast, the students will ask her to slow down.
 If the teacher and her students were cells in our body, the endocannabinoid system would be the students’ ability to ask the teacher to slow down.
 If this ability is hampered in some way, then problems with the students’ understanding will occur.
 Similarly, when the ECS fails to allow cells to communicate, health problems arise.

-What is endocannabinoid deiciency?
+What is endocannabinoid deficiency?

 When the ECS becomes overactive or underactive, endocannabinoid tone can no longer promote homeostasis.
 Without the ECS to maintain balance, systems of the body begin to malfunction.
 This condition is called Clinical Endocannabinoid Deficiency (CECD).

-CECD Symptoms Can Include:
+Endocannabinoid system deficiency Symptoms Can Include:

 - Chronic pain